mattermost/mattermost-developer-documentation/site/content/contribute/_index.md

 This guide is a reference for all things contribution at Mattermost.
 Here is a brief summary to help you find what you're looking for:

-- Section 1: Why you might contribute
+- Why and how to contribute
 	This section contains information on how to get started depending on the avenue you've chosen to contribute.

 - Section 2: Making good decisions